OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:45

-If then David calls him ‘Lord,’ how can he be his son?”
+If David calls him ‘Lord,’ in what way can he be his son?”

 ## Matthew 22:46

-No one could say a word in reply, and from that day on no one dared to ask him any more questions.
+No one could respond with a word, and from that day on no one dared to question him further.